-- Shun Fuji Bread Knife, for trimming and halving artichokes
+- Shun Fuji Bread Knife, for trimming and halving

 - Breville Sous Chef Food Processor, for pureeing

-- Staub Cast-Iron Braiser, for braising and roasting artichokes
+- Staub Cast-Iron Braiser, for braising and roasting

 Raw Artichoke Salad: Thinly slice artichoke hearts with a mandoline.
-Toss with olive oil, plenty of lemon juice, parmesan shavings, salt and pepper.
+Toss with olive oil, plenty of lemon juice, Parmesan shavings, salt and pepper.

-Fried Baby Artichokes: Trim and halve artichokes and soak in buttermilk.
+Fried Baby Artichokes: Trim and halve baby artichokes and soak in buttermilk.
 Dredge in a mixture of equal parts regular and semolina flour.
-Pour 1 inch of canola oil in a pan and heat to 375 degrees F. Fry artichokes in batches until golden and crispy.
+Pour 1 inch of canola oil in a pan and heat to 375 degrees F. Fry in batches until golden and crispy.
 Drain and serve with aioli.

-Braised Artichokes: Trim artichokes, remove chokes and slice into halves.
+Braised Artichokes: Trim, remove chokes and slice into halves.
 Cover the bottom of a baking dish with lemon slices, top with artichokes and pour in chicken stock or white wine to within 1 inch of dish rim.
 Season with salt and pepper, seal with foil and bake until tender in a 400-degree F oven.

 Artichoke Spread: Pulse cooked artichoke hearts in a food processor with garlic, lemon, olive oil and parmesan cheese.
 Spread on toasts or sandwiches.

 Baked Stuffed Artichokes: Trim artichokes; sprinkle with olive oil, salt and pepper.
 Place in baking dish.
 Combine toasted bread crumbs, chopped parsley, grated pecorino, olive oil, minced garlic, lemon zest, salt and pepper.
-Stuff into center of artichokes and between leaves.
+Stuff into center and between leaves.
 Add 1/2 cup water to pan; cover with foil.
 Bake at 400°F until tender.
 Uncover; bake until browned.

 Marinated Baby Artichokes: Trim and halve baby artichokes.
-Blanch artichokes until tender.
+Blanch until tender.
 Drain well; cool to room temperature.
-Place artichokes in jar.
+Place in jar.
 Add chopped fresh herbs, garlic, lemon zest and chile flakes; cover with olive oil.
 Refrigerate and use within 1 week.